-- View controller, physical disks, and enclosure properties as applicable for the non-RAID controller.
+- · View controller, physical disks, and enclosure properties as applicable for the non-RAID controller.
 Also, view EMM, fan, power supply unit, and temperature probe properties associated with the enclosure.
-The properties are displayed based on the type of controller. - View software and hardware inventory information. - Update firmware for enclosures behind the 12 Gbps SAS HBA controller (staged) - · Monitor the polling or polling frequency for physical disk SMART trip status when there is change detected - Monitor the physical disks hot plug or hot removal status - Blink or unblink LEDs
+The properties are displayed based on the type of controller. - · View software and hardware inventory information. - · Update firmware for enclosures behind the 12 Gbps SAS HBA controller (staged) - · Monitor the polling or polling frequency for physical disk SMART trip status when there is change detected - · Monitor the physical disks hot plug or hot removal status - · Blink or unblink LEDs

-- You must perform Collect System Inventory On Reboot (CSIOR) operation before inventorying or monitoring the non-RAID controllers. - Reboot the system after performing a firmware update. - Real-time monitoring for SMART enabled drives and SES enclosure sensors is only done for the 12 Gbps SAS HBA controllers and HBA330 internal controllers.
+- Enable Collect System Inventory On Reboot (CSIOR) operation before inventorying or monitoring the non-RAID controllers. - Real-time monitoring for SMART enabled drives and SES enclosure sensors is only done for the 12 Gbps SAS HBA controllers and HBA330 internal controllers. - i NOTE: Detection of failed drives behind SAS HBA controllers is not supported.